spxbhuhb/z2-service/README.md

 ### Service Definitions

 Service definitions describe the communication between the client and the server.
-They are pretty straightforward, you define and interface that extends the `Service` interface and define the functions the service provides.
+They are pretty straightforward, you create and interface that extends `Service` and define the functions the service provides.

 All functions must have the `= service()` default implementation assigned.